saatvik1512/Air-Canvas/README.md

 6. To save the canvas drawing, press the "S" key while the application is running.

+## Contribution
+Contributions are welcome!
+If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.

 ## Acknowledgement

 - Shri Ram Institute of Technology